Fellowships

 Creative Australia Fellowships of $80,000 support outstanding, established artists’ and arts workers’ activity and professional development for a period of one to two years.

-There are nine Fellowships offered in the areas of: Arts and Disability; Community Arts and Cultural Development; Dance; Emerging and Experimental Arts; First Nations; Literature; Music; Theatre; Visual Arts.
+There are Fellowships offered in the following nine areas: Arts and Disability; Community Arts and Cultural Development; Dance; Emerging and Experimental Arts; First Nations Arts and Culture; Literature; Music; Theatre; Visual Arts.

 If you are successful, the payments will be made in two tranches: $75,000 on acceptance of the funding contract, and $5,000 on acquittal.